evildmp/conference-handbook/handbook/arrange/accommodation.rst

     Can you give us a code that the attendees can quote when booking in order to get the special rate?

 Hotels are generally happy to agree to this.
-They may stipulate that the guaranteed rate will only be available for bookings made before a certain date, but that's fine.

 It's advisable to spread this across a few different hotels.

 For each hotel, make a note of the person you're dealing with and their direct phone number or email address.